mkrisher/mkrisher/README.md

 Michael Krisher is a patent awarded engineer and open source contributor with over two decades of experience leading teams including Nike’s realtime data platform and Recurly's customer data platform teams.
-He is a proven leader with the experience to improve an organization’s process and culture.
+He is a proven leader with the experience to improve an organization’s process, culture and product.
 Whether the engineering organization was large or small, Michael has made a positive impact in every team he has had the good fortune to be a part of.

 ### Couple of things I may wire up to this page:
-- What I'm [reading](https://mikekrisher.com/books) - Designing Your Life, and Wine Simple
+- What I'm [reading](https://mikekrisher.com/books) - The Psychology Of Money
 - What I'm [listening
-  to](https://open.spotify.com/user/mjkrisher?si=87b30231a6bb4c65&nd=1) - The Cure, New Order, Interpol
+  to](https://music.apple.com/profile/mkrisher) - The Cure, old Ministry, Virgin Prunes
 - What I'm [writing](https://mikekrisher.com/writings) - Posts about teams from a mamanger's perspective
-- What I'm [drinking](https://mikekrisher.com/coffees) - Some roasts from Heart Roasters in Portland
+- What I'm [drinking](https://mikekrisher.com/coffees) - Some roasts from Blue Bottle

 ### Super breviated list of projects I've worked on
-- Schemabook - a SaaS I'm launching soon, schema/data contract stuff
+- Schemabook - a SaaS I'm building, schema/data contract stuff
 - Blue Lava - Ruby and Rails stuff, AWS, Events, Kafka, and Debezium
 - Nike - Realtime data and analytics platform, AWS and Kafka
 - Recurly - Data and Analytics platform, AWS stuff